 What is your go-to lamb dish for a quick and easy mid-week meal?

 One of my favourite options is to make some stuffing for a boneless lamb flank.
 Roll the stuffing inside the flank after adding seasoning to the inside – I like mint and rosemary and some heavy rock salt.
 Put in the oven for around an hour at 160 degrees.
-Great way to use a flank and you can be really creative with the stuffing.
+It’s a great way to use a flank, and you can be really creative with the stuffing.

 Homemade Lamb Jerky Recipe